eruhlinteractive/eruhlinteractive.github.io/_posts/2024-10-19-one-habit-to-level-up-your-game-development.md

 Cool, you've decided you want to start taking notes while working on your game projects.
 Awesome!
 Naturally, the next question is "well what should I even take notes on?".
 While this will ultimately vary from person to person, I've found a few key areas I like to keep track of in my own notes:

-*Note (heh): This is not an exhaustive list.
-Experiment and see what works best for you!*
+<p class="notice--primary">Note (heh): This is not an exhaustive list.
+Experiment and see what works best for you!</p>

 ### Ideation Notes 🧠